abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `user_agent = "ISV|CompanyName|AppName/Version"`

-_**Additional Usage Notes:**_ The current value conforms the the Microsoft Graph API documentation for presenting an appropriate 'User-Agent' header and aligns to the registered 'application_id' that this application uses.
+> [!IMPORTANT]
+> The default 'user_agent' value conforms to specific Microsoft requirements to identify as an ISV that complies with OneDrive traffic decoration requirements.
+Changing this value potentially will impact how Microsoft see's your client, thus your traffic may get throttled.
+For further information please read: https://learn.microsoft.com/en-us/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online

 ### webhook_enabled
 _**Description:**_ This configuration option controls the application feature 'webhooks' to allow you to subscribe to remote updates as published by Microsoft OneDrive.
 This option only operates when the client is using 'Monitor Mode'.